 - image and focusing irregularities.

 All measurements and recordings are made using the camera's automatic gain control settings.
 An audio stereo sample from CD (classical music with high dynamic range and both male and female voices), is played over two high-quality loudspeakers in a room.
 First, a reference recording from these samples is produced on a digital recorder with a high-quality stereo microphone at a distance of two metres.
 The sound pressure level at the location of the microphone is at an average of 65 dB(A).
 Two audio recordings are made with each camera tested under the same conditions.
 Recording is done using the built-in microphone in automatic mode and we create possible noise by using the zoom.

-We check to see if the flash is "intelligent", that the power of the flash automatically adapts to the distance from the subject.
+We check to see if the flash is 'intelligent', that is, the power of the flash automatically adapts to the distance from the subject.

 We check flash quality by taking a picture of a test chart in a dark room.
 The camera is adjusted to fit to the full test chart in the viewfinder/monitor of the camera using the zoom lens.
 Pictures are taken at one, three and five metres.
-The resulting images are appraised for the amount of light put out by the flash, evenness of its illumination and ability of the flash to cope with varying distances.
-If necessary we also note reflections/shadows from the camera's body.
+The resulting images are appraised for the amount of light put out by the flash, evenness of its illumination and its ability to cope with varying distances.
+If necessary, we also note reflections/shadows from the camera's body.